 - Some heart medications, including sotalol and verapamil

-The usual dose for depression is 150 mg daily.
-However, in some cases your doctor may start with a lower dose of 100 mg to reduce the risk of side effects.
+- The usual recommended dose for depression is 150 mg daily.
+However, in some cases your physician/doctor may start with a lower dose of 100 mg to reduce the risk of side effects.

 Frequently Asked Questions (FAQs)